What to know

 When using the Google Docs web version on your computer, you can use the following methods to add a hanging indent to your document.
 Let’s get started.

 Here’s how you can use the Ruler tool to indent your document from the second line.

-Open Google Docs in your browser and navigate to the concerned document.
-Now highlight the text from the second line that you wish to ident.
+- Open Google Docs in your browser and navigate to the concerned document.
+Now highlight the text from the second line that you wish to indent.